hiromiokido/hiromiokido/README.md

-Hello, I'm Daniela!
+Hello, I am Daniela!

-I'm soon to be graduated in Astrophysics (UFRGS), I'm qualified and trained in content such as Physics, Mathematics, Programming and Statistics.
+With a BSc in Physics at UFRGS, I have experience in content such as Physics, Mathematics, Programming and Statistics.

-I program in R, Python and C. Specially interested in (learning) Data Science.
-I have the purpose to use programming skills for social change.
-In other words, I believe in the active participation of the community in discussions involving Science & Technology.
+I program in R, Python and C, and believe in the active participation of the community in Science & Technology discussions, and the way I’ve found to help create this path is to use my programming skills for social impact.

 Other interests: cultural astronomy, decolonial astronomy, astronomy (cosmology and extragalactic), Latin American history, Asian American studies, decolonial and gender studies.
+I also enjoy learning new languages.

-You can find out more details about my academic profile accessing <a href="http://lattes.cnpq.br/2716029538132166">my resumé in the Lattes (CNPq) platform</a>.
+Academic background: <a href="http://lattes.cnpq.br/2716029538132166"> Lattes (CNPq) platform</a>.